okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/oidc/index.md

 Okta supports the following authentication methods, detailed in the sections below:

 * `client_secret_basic`, `client_secret_post`, `client_secret_jwt`: Use one of these methods when the client has a client secret.
-Public clients (such as single-page and mobile apps) that cannot protect a client secret must use `none` below.
+Public clients (such as single-page and mobile apps) that can't protect a client secret must use `none` below.

 * `private_key_jwt`: Use this when you want maximum security.
-This method is more complex and requires a server, so it also cannot be used with public clients.
+This method is more complex and requires a server, so it can't be used with public clients.

-* `none` - Use this with clients that do not have a client secret (such as applications that use the [authorization code flow with PKCE](/authentication-guide/implementing-authentication/auth-code-pkce/) or the [implicit flow](/authentication-guide/implementing-authentication/implicit/).
+* `none` - Use this with clients that don't have a client secret (such as applications that use the [authorization code flow with PKCE](/authentication-guide/implementing-authentication/auth-code-pkce/) or the [implicit flow](/authentication-guide/implementing-authentication/implicit/)).

 ### Client Secret
 If your client's `token_endpoint_auth_method` is either `client_secret_basic` or `client_secret_post`, include the client secret in outgoing requests.